 The initial SavvyMoney screen gives you an overview of your credit score that contains your credit rating, a personalized grade for the main influences on your credit score and your credit score history.

-Are you wondering how your credit score might be impacted if you took out a loan or applied a payment to an open line?
+Are you wondering how your credit score might be impacted if you took out an auto loan or applied a payment to an open line of credit?
 Plug in the information and SavvyMoney will give you a simulated score to see how your credit score may be affected.

 Loans & Offers

 SavvyMoney matches you with offers and personal loans that are tailored to you based on your credit score and rating.